Juliane Giovane

-Juliane Giovane (21 December 1766, in Würzburg – August 1805, in Budapest), was a German writer, as well as a lady in waiting for Queen Maria Caroline of Naples.
+Juliane Giovane (21 December 1766 in Würzburg – August 1805 in Budapest) was a German writer and lady in waiting for Queen Maria Caroline of Naples, and the second female member of the Prussian Academy of Sciences.

 Life

+Giovane was born Juliane von Mudersbach at Augustinergasse 11 in Würzburg, to a family of the lower nobility which had connections to the prince-bishop Philipp von Schönborn.
+As a child she was encouraged to learn by Karl Theodor von Dalberg, a friend of her mother's, and at the age of 13 was already credited with speaking Italian like a native.
+As a teenager, she contributed to the short-lived women's magazine Pomona für Teutschlands Töchter, in which Sophia von La Roche also participated.
+At this time she also contributed to public essay competitions on Enlightenment themes, and wrote Idylls inspired by Salomon Gessner and Ovid.

-She married Duke Nicola Giovene di Girasole on 18 April 1786 and they had two children.
-Their son Carlo was born on 30 April 1787, Queen Maria Caroline was his godmother, their daughter Elisabetta died in childhood.
+On 18 April 1786 at the Michaelskirche in Würzburg, Giovane was married by proxy to Duke Nicola Giovene di Girasole (who was represented by the Baron von Eberstein) and moved to his home in Naples.
+Their son Carlo was born just over a year later on 30 April 1787, and had Queen Maria Carolina as his godmother.
+A daughter, Elisabetta, died young.

+On 2 June 1787, just days after the birth of her son, Giovane received Johann Wolfgang von Goethe in Naples while the latter was on his tour through Italy.
+According to Goethe, they discussed Herder, Garve, and female authors in Germany, and watched Vesuvius erupting in the evening, with Giovane seeking from him approval of her own literary ambitions.
+Herder and his wife Karoline would later visit Giovane in Naples on 2 February 1789.

-In 1787, she met Johann Wolfgang von Goethe in Naples and spoke to him about her desire to become a writer.
-She witnessed an eruption of Mount Vesuvius and collected minerals and wrote a treatise on mineralogy.
-After separating from her husband in 1790 she moved to Vienna.
-Her son remained in Naples and in 1796 she wrote Idèes sur la maniére de rendre les voyage des jeunes gens utils à leur propre culture... dedicated to him.
+After separating from her husband in 1790, Giovane moved to Vienna.
+Her son remained in Naples and in 1796 she dedicated her Idèes sur la maniére de rendre les voyage des jeunes gens utils à leur propre culture to him.

 Giovane made a name for herself at the Viennese court in 1795 through her writings on education and became employed as a Hofmeister in the court of the Archduchess Marie Louise, the granddaughter of Queen Maria Caroline.
 She was the winner of the Star Cross Order.
 On 16 January 1794, Frederick William II of Prussia announced she was to be included in the Prussian Academy of Sciences, becoming the second female member.
 She was also an honorary member of the Royal Swedish Academy of Sciences.

 From 1800 to 1804 she lived in Vienna with Josephine Deym.
-Due to her poor health she then moved into the home of the Brunszvik family where she died in 1805.
+Due either to her poor health or to debts at court, she then moved into the home of the Brunszvik family in Budapest, where she died in 1805.